-Results: Generally, associations between symptoms and exposures at the school level were similar in consistent across the three conditions.
-More strongly associated with asthma were low birthweight, cat exposure in infancy and current maternal smoking.
-Current paracetamol use was more strongly associated with asthma and rhinoconjunctivitis than eczema.
-Breastfeeding was more strongly associated with eczema than asthma or rhinoconjunctivitis.
+Comparisons of individuals with only one disease showed that many risk factor associations were consistent across the three conditions.
+More strongly associated with asthma were low birthweight, cat exposure in infancy, and current maternal smoking.
+Current paracetamol use was more